mit-orcd/parallel-programming/README.md

 # Introduction to Parallel Programming
-Introduction to Parallel Programming is an MIT course.
-These are materials for the course.
+Introduction to Parallel Programming is an IAP course at MIT.

 ## Description: